 UPC Codes: A bar code placed on a product, including books and magazines, that is scanned at the time of purchase.
 The code identifies the specific product, the manufacturer, and the selling price.
 UPC codes are secured by the product owner (not retailers) from GS1 US BarCodes and eCom™ .

 Use Tax: See Sales and Use Tax above or visit the Taxes section of this site.

 W-2: By January 31, employers must provide employees with a form W-2 showing total wages or salary paid to the employee the previous year and the amount of federal and state taxes, Social Security and Medicare, retirement plan contributions and other deductions withheld.
 The employee files the W-2 with his/her personal income tax return.

-W-4: Employees complete a W-4 when starting a new job.
+W-4: Employees complete a W-4 when starting a new job or when changes occur in their personal tax status, such as the birth of a child.
 The form is used to calculate federal and state tax withholdings.

 W-9 Request for Taxpayer Identification Number: Businesses that are required to file an information tax return with the IRS must obtain the correct tax payer identification number to report.
 Examples include businesses that issue 1099s and those that must report real estate transactions, contributions to an IRA, child care payments, cancellation of debt and other monetary transactions.
 See IRS form W-9.

 Wages: Payments made to an employee for work performed.
 Employees who are paid wages (not a salary) are paid an hourly rate and are paid overtime for time worked in excess of 40 hours in seven consecutive days.

 Withholdings: The amount of money an employer withholds from an employee’s pay check for taxes, Social Security and Medicare, health insurance, retirement plan contributions, etc.